wolfyy970/galachain-crud-demo/README.md

 ## Overview

-This Frontend App is a React-based application designed for performing CRUD (Create, Read, Update, Delete) operations on a bag Contract.
+This Frontend App is a React-based application designed for performing CRUD (Create, Read, Update, Delete) operations on a GalaChain Contract.

 ## Prerequisites